 Double Genealogy: the Adoption Witness; Update 2, Addendum 6

-“Double Genealogy: the Adoption Witness” found that our grandfather was likely adopted, and that John Kelly was potentially our biological great-grandfather.¹
+“Double Genealogy: the Adoption Witness” found that our grandfather was likely adopted and further that John Kelly was potentially our biological great-grandfather.¹

 We thought it would be useful to find John as a youngster, ideally, with his family.
-However, he was nowhere to be found in all UK Census 1871, wearing our criteria.² Or, anywhere else then, or in the previous census.
+However, he was nowhere to be found in all UK Census 1871, wearing our criteria.² Or, anywhere else that year, or in a previous UK census.
 It occurred though, that he may have been lurking in other clothes.
-That is, living under another surname.
+That is, under another surname.

 Our underlying mission, then, was to uncover a familial connection for John Kelly, to someone within the adoptive family of our grandfather.
 That is, if one existed.

 Scotland’s Census 1871 held fewer than twenty John of any surname, who were US-born about 1860.² Only one was of a family name, but he was quickly eliminated from consideration.

 John Pratt, born 1860 US, proved more interesting.
 His 1871 census was for the Partick District of Govan Parish, in Glasgow.² ³ We could not find his birth registration.
 He was grandson to the widow Isabella Pratt, in a household otherwise, of unmarried women.
 One such was Sarah Pratt, a music teacher and Isabella’s daughter.
 She was a tad on the older side of child-bearing when John Pratt had been born.

 There were some immediate “aha” in this find: